A juicy, epic post—pour a drink and enjoy yourself. Videos and pictures at the end.

 I also got a bunch of work done around the house during “quarantine.”
-(I have that in quotes because all those people we counted on to wait on us still had to show up at work.
+(I have that in quotes because all those people we counted on to wait on us still had to show up at work, even if we never saw them.
 At some point I’ll probably blow my cool about all the hypocrisy.)

 Anyhow, I painted several rooms, fixed a terribly peeling plaster bathroom ceiling, and repaired quite a few things in our 100-year-old house.
 I totally enjoyed all this.

-I got a bit of writing done, too, but I didn’t publish any blog posts—I began to feel my mindset about politics and all the stuff I’d been most recently mouthy about was shifting.
+I got a bit of writing done, too, but I didn’t publish any blog posts or write many emails—I began to feel my mindset about politics and all the stuff I’d been most recently mouthy about was shifting.